Russia denies looking for pretext to invade Ukraine | Law-Order

 Washington and its allies firmly rejected Moscow's demands during last week's Russia-US negotiations in Geneva and a related NATO-Russia meeting in Brussels, which were held as an estimated 100,000 Russian troops with tanks and other heavy weapons are massed near Ukraine in what the West fears might be a prelude to an invasion.

+Amid the troops buildup, Russia in recent weeks has held a series of war games in regions that border Ukraine.
+On Monday, the military announced the launch of another exercise involving armored units stationed in the western part of Russia that includes 300 combat vehicles.

-A delegation of US senators is visiting Ukraine to emphasise the US support for the country.
+A delegation of US senators is visiting Ukraine to emphasize US support for the country.

 “Our bipartisan congressional delegation sends a clear message to the global community: the United States stands in unwavering support of our Ukrainian partners to defend their sovereignty and in the face of persistent Russian aggression,” Sen. Jeanne Shaheen, a New Hampshire Democrat, said in a statement.

-“We are prepared to have a serious dialogue with Russia, because diplomacy is the only way to defuse this highly dangerous situation at the moment,” she said.
-Baerbock said Germany has offered to send cybersecurity specialists to Ukraine to help investigate last week's cyberattacks, which Ukrainian authorities blamed on Russia.
+“We are prepared to have a serious dialogue with Russia, because diplomacy is the only way to defuse this highly dangerous situation,” she said.
+Baerbock said Germany has offered to send cybersecurity specialists to Ukraine to help investigate last week's cyberattacks, which Ukrainian authorities have blamed on Russia.
 At the same time, she noted that Germany hasn't changed its refusal to provide it with weapons.
 “We made clear that we will do everything to avoid escalating the crisis,” she said.

 Ukrainian officials have warned that Russia could launch an attack from various directions, including from the territory of its ally Belarus.